 Trip Duration

-Longer trips cost more to insure, and this effect is amplified for older travellers.
-A 6-week trip for a 70-year-old costs proportionally more than the same trip for a 40-year-old.
-Some providers restrict maximum trip duration above certain ages.
+Longer trips cost more to insure, and this effect is magnified for older travellers.
+A six-week trip for a 72-year-old costs proportionally more than the same trip for a 40-year-old.
+Some providers also restrict maximum trip duration above certain ages.

 📋